-SECTION 3.4: NEW EMPLOYEE ORIENTATIONS, IN-SERVICE TRAININGS AND CONTINUING EDUCATION rRepresentatives designated by the Union shall be permitted to attend the Employer's new employee orientations during regular working hours.
+SECTION 3.4: NEW EMPLOYEE ORIENTATIONS, IN-SERVICE TRAININGS AND CONTINUING EDUCATION

+An integral part of each employee's tenure with the Employer is an understanding of this Agreement and the role of the Union in the employment setting.
+As such, representatives designated by the Union shall be permitted to attend the Employer's new employee orientations during regular working hours.
 The Employer will provide the Union representative or Union advocate at least forty-eight (48) hours' notice of all new employee orientations if possible so that the Union may make its presentation in person or by phone.
 New employees and Advocates will be paid during these times.
 In the event the employer's new employee orientation is to be cancelled, postponed or delayed, the employer shall notify the Union as soon as possible.